-From this mosaic of memory a self-portrait emerges that takes its author, a child of Hitler’s war, from his upbringing in Callan to the threshold of his career as one of Ireland’s most distinguished playwrights.
+From this mosaic of memory a self-portrait emerges that takes Thomas Kilroy, a child of Hitler’s war, from his upbringing in Callan to the threshold of his career as one of Ireland’s most distinguished living playwrights.
 The frontier town of Callan was a crucible of Ireland’s War of Independence.
-Thomas Kilroy’s pro-Treaty father – a police sergeant who found solace in greyhounds and gambling – and his anti-Treaty mother were emblems of divided loyalty in a newly independent country.
+Kilroy’s pro-Treaty father was a police sergeant who found solace in greyhounds and gambling and his mother was anti-Treaty .
+They were emblems of divided loyalty in a newly independent country.

-Kilroy’s journey of self-discovery began by way of St Kieran’s College, Kilkenny, where he encountered Anew McMaster staging his fit-up Hamlet, and University College Dublin, where he became auditor of the English Literature Society.
+Kilroy’s journey of self-discovery began in St Kieran’s College, Kilkenny, where he encountered Anew McMaster staging his fit-up Hamlet.
+He then attended University College Dublin where he became auditor of the English Literature Society.
 During the 1960s he taught at Stratford College (the Dublin Jewish School) and in the USA, at the University of Notre Dame and Vanderbilt University.
-Back in Dublin as a junior lecturer at UCD in 1967 he won a BBC Northern Ireland play competition, setting the stage for his remarkable work and a renaissance of new drama in Dublin alongside Brian Friel, Tom Murphy and Hugh Leonard.
+Back in Dublin as a junior lecturer at UCD in 1967 he won a BBC Northern Ireland play competition.
+This set the stage for his remarkable work and a renaissance of new drama in Dublin alongside Brian Friel, Tom Murphy and Hugh Leonard.

 Thomas Kilroy’s plays include The Death and Resurrection of Mr. Roche (1968), The O’Neill (1969), Talbot’s Box (1977), Double Cross (1986), The Secret Fall of Constance Wilde (1997) and The Shape of Metal (2003).
 Kilroy was a board member of The Field Day Theatre Company, founded by Brian Friel and Stephen Rea in Derry in 1980.